-'Artist impression' of Leffinge before the diking (10th century AD), © Middelkerke
+'Artist impression' of Leffinge in a natural tidal landscape before dike building (10th century AD), © Middelkerke

 5000 years of coastal evolution

-The Flemish coastal region was formed by a long and complex history.
+The Flemish coast has a long and complex history.
 The modern landscape is the result of the interaction between both natural processes and human interventions.
-Although research into the history of this region has already provided us with a lot of fascinating information.
-But many questions still remain.
-For example, how the coastline evolved over the past 5000 years.
+Although research into the history of this region has already provided us with a lot of information, many detailed questions still remain, for example, exactly how the coastline evolved over the past 5000 years.